Azure/azure-webpubsub/docs/specs/phase-1-simple-websocket-client.md

 <a name="event_handler"></a>

 ### Event handler
 The event handler handles the upcoming client events.
 Event handlers need to be registered and configured in the service through portal or Azure CLI beforehand so that when a client event is triggered, the service can identify if the event is expected to be handled.
 In Phase 1, we use `PUSH` mode to invoke the event handler: that the event handler as the server side, exposes public accessible endpoint for the service to invoke when the event is triggered.
 It acts as a **webhook**.
-It leverages HTTP protocol and the detailed protocol is described in [webpubsub.event.handler.http](./protocols/webpubsub.event.handler.http.md), for every event, it formulates an HTTP POST request to the registered upstream and expects an HTTP response.
+It leverages [CloudEvents HTTP protocol binding](https://github.com/cloudevents/spec/blob/v1.0.1/http-protocol-binding.md) and the detailed protocol is described in [webpubsub.cloudevents.http](./protocols/webpubsub.cloudevents.http.md), for every event, it formulates an HTTP POST request to the registered upstream and expects an HTTP response.
 ![Event PUSH](../images/event_push.png)

 <a name="connection_manager"></a>